lois-lee/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**
+Yes, it turns all the way up to max brightness and appears to turn completely off.

 ## Part E. Fade an LED using Arduino

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**

+Change the led variable to `int led = 11;`

 **b.
 What is analogWrite()?
-How is that different than digitalWrite()?**
+How is that different than digitalWrite()?** analogWrite() allows us to write a range of voltages rather than just 0 and 5V.

 ## Part F. FRANKENLIGHT!!!